KKasbarian/kkasbarian.github.io/README.md

 1.2v: Second Update to the Site, Fixed Portfolio Buttons Issue, Made some small Bug Fixes and Changes.

-1.3v: Third Update to the site, Changed some colors and layout redesigns.
+1.3v: Third Update to the Site, Changed some colors and layout redesigns.
 Some Buttons Style Changes.
 Small Footer Changes.

+1.4v: Fourth Update to the Site, Added Intro Loader Animation while the Page loads and Animated some Elements on Scroll.

 ## Feedback: